 The Earth's magnetic field is generated by electric currents in the molten outer core, and affected by local variations in the mantle and crust.
 Above the surface, fluctuations of magnetospheric and ionospheric origin are increasingly significant and are impacted by the solar wind.
 The magnetic field protects us from cosmic radiation and the atmosphere from erosion by the solar wind.

 Understanding geomagnetic fields is critical to compass navigation.
-The direction of magnetic north does not correspond to the geographic north, and a correction (magnetic declination) is required to convert from one to the other.
+The direction of magnetic north does not correspond to the geographic north, and a correction (magnetic declination or variation) is required to convert from one to the other.